Newport, Gloucestershire

 Newport is a village in Alkington parish, Gloucestershire, England.
 Located along the A38 road roughly halfway between Bristol and Gloucester.
 It is located about a mile south-east of Berkeley and just north of Woodford.
 It is on the Doverte Brook, a tributary of the Little Avon River.
 Its pub ('The Stagecoach'), formerly the White Hart, closed in 2021 and is now a Day Nursery.
-A closed down motel ('The Newport Towers') is being redeveloped as a housing estate, and a small non-conformist chapel.
-The chapel is closed on October 2006.
-It has a Georgian Interior with hat pegs and galleries and several broken harmoniums.
+A closed down motel ('The Newport Towers') is being redeveloped as a housing estate, and there is a small non-conformist chapel.
+The chapel is closed in October 2006 and has been converted into a house.
+It had a Georgian Interior with hat pegs and galleries and several broken harmoniums.

 Prior to the advent of the motor car, the journey between Bristol and Gloucestershire took a whole day.
 It was a perfect staging point for stagecoaches at that time.
 There were many inns, some catering for the post.
 The coaches would have a change of horses, the coachmen and passengers having a mid-journey rest stop.